ShinySyntax/ultraX/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Project structure
+- `auth/` - Backend for Auth in the Login / Sign Up

 - `App/` - React App root component, contains global providers and routing configuration